 There is a silver lining in that cloud of smoke.
 If you prove (or profess) that you quit smoking for 12 months, you may no longer be considered a smoker.
 Though, you will probably need to submit another blood sample to prove this fact.
 That said, the cost savings can be another motivating factor to kick the habit!

 For those who smoke the odd bud, now and again, there’s also reason to rejoice.
 Cannabis consumers are no longer considered smokers by most insurers though amount and frequency can still affect this determination.

 Medical history and general health

-If your BMI, cholesterol, blood pressure, history of disease, alcohol and drug use are in a good place, your cost of life insurance and monthly premiums will most likely be much lower.
+If a medical exam determines your BMI, cholesterol, blood pressure, history of disease, alcohol and drug use are in a good place, your cost of life insurance and monthly premiums will most likely be much lower.

 Family medical history

 Family medical history impacts your life insurance cost as well.
 Many medical conditions are hereditary.
 It’s common for family members to end up developing the same conditions, be it cancer, heart disease or rarer afflictions.

 You’ll be asked about the medical history of your immediate family when applying for life insurance coverage.
 Despite your current health, any critical illnesses or related deaths in your family history will affect your life insurance rate.

 Driving history, extreme sports, and adventurous extracurricular activities